 - A tangy aftertaste mingles with the cinnamon sugar taste.

-One function of cream of tartar is to weaken gluten.
+Cream of tartar also weakens gluten.
 As the gluten weakens, the cookie can become more tender.
 It can also make the crumb fine, tight, and whiter.

 Best Tips for Any Snickerdoodle Recipe